Top 10 Denny Laine Songs

 "Spirits of Ancient Egypt"

-From: 'Venus and Mars' (1975)McCartney offers a great counterpoint vocal, and the band is in fine musical form throughout the follow up to Band on the Run.
+From: 'Venus and Mars' (1975)McCartney offered a great counterpoint vocal, and the band was in fine musical form throughout the follow-up to Band on the Run.
 Still, "Spirits of Ancient Egypt" almost came off as a middle-of-the-road Wings throwaway until finally springing to life as a muscled prog rocker on the live Wings Over America LP and the Rockshow concert movie.

 - 8